Support and Student Information

 Our sixth form students benefit from a pastoral system based on small tutor groups with experienced tutors who support and guide them with focus on the individual.

-Our tutors are the first point of contact for any student’s concerns and provide practical guidance on how to balance commitment to lessons, private study, enhancement activities and relaxation, whilst monitoring their progression, attendance and behaviour.
+Our tutors are the first point of contact for any student’s concerns and provide practical guidance on how to balance commitment to lessons, private study, enrichment activities and relaxation, whilst monitoring their progression, attendance and behaviour.

 All our sixth form students have a one hour timetabled session of PSHCE each fortnight.
 The programme is designed to support with things related to sixth form study and beyond, that fall outside of your normal lessons.